apexskier/teaharmony/readme.markdown

 # TeaHarmony

-A website for exchanging brewing supplies that can be hard to get ahold of.
+A website for exchanging brewing supplies that can be hard to get a hold of.

 ## Technical specifics